caminerich/colaberry/README.md

 ### Future Improvements
 - Implement more robust unit testing
 - Concurrency or other means to increase speed that raw weather TXT data is ingested in SQLlite database
-- Flask API is vulnerable code, not providing the searchable web interface and error with swagger documentation
+- Flask API is barely functioning.
+Not providing the searchable web interface, returning error with swagger documentation, not paginating through data